-On April 30, 2021, the Shareholders' Meeting appointed a new Board of Directors, made up of 11 (eleven) members, the majority of whom are female, who will remain in office for three financial years and, therefore, until the Shareholders' Meeting called to approve the financial statements at December 31, 2023.
+On April 30, 2021, the Shareholders' Meeting appointed the Board of Directors currently in office, made up of 11 (eleven) members, the majority of whom are female, who will remain in office for three financial years and, therefore, until the Shareholders' Meeting called to approve the financial statements at December 31, 2023.
 It is made up of:

-- 1. Alessandro Maria Rinaldi (Chairperson of the Board of Directors) - 2.
-Maria Laura Garofalo (Chief Executive Officer) - 3.
-Claudia Garofalo (Executive Director) - 4.
-Alessandra Rinaldi Garofalo (Director) - 5.
-Giuseppe Giannasio (Director), - 6.
-Guido Dalla Rosa Prati (Executive Director), - 7.
-Javier de La Rica (Director), - 8.
-Federico Ferro Luzzi (Independent Director), - 9.
+- 1. Alessandro Maria Rinaldi (Chairperson of the Board of Directors)

+- 2. Maria Laura Garofalo (Chief Executive Officer)

+- 3. Claudia Garofalo (Executive Director)

+- 4. Alessandra Rinaldi Garofalo (Director)

+- 5. Giuseppe Giannasio (Director),

+- 6. Guido Dalla Rosa Prati (Executive Director),

+- 7. Javier de La Rica (Director),

+- 8. Federico Ferro Luzzi (Independent Director), - 9.
 Nicoletta Mincato (Independent Director), - 10.
-Giancarla Branda (Independent Director), drawn from the slate submitted by the majority Shareholders Larama98 S.p.A., Maria Laura Garofalo and An.Rama S.p.A., owners of a total stake of 64.3% of GHC's share capital and voted in favour by 89.458% of the votes at the Shareholders' Meeting, and drawn from slate submitted by a group of institutional minority Shareholders owning 5.24086% of GHC's share capital and voted in favour by 10.542% of the votes at the Shareholders' Meeting.
+Giancarla Branda (Independent Director), drawn from the slate submitted by the majority Shareholders Larama98 S.p.A., Maria Laura Garofalo and An.Rama S.p.A., holders, at the time of the presentation of the slate, of a total stake of 64.3% of GHC's share capital and voted in favour by 89.458% of the votes at the Shareholders' Meeting, and drawn from the slate submitted by a group of institutional minority Shareholders holding, at the time of the presentation of the slate, 5.24086% of GHC's share capital and voted in favour by 10.542% of the votes at the Shareholders' Meeting.